CodeMaster7000/Multiplicative-Persistence-Calculator/README.md

 ## What is multiplicative persistence?

-Multiplicative persistence can be calculated by multiplying all the digits of a number (n) by each other, repeating with the product until a single digit is obtained.
+- Multiplying all of the digits of a number _x_ by each other, repeating with the product until a single digit is reached.
+- The number of steps required is known as the _multiplicative persistence_, and the final digit obtained is called the _multiplicative digital root_ of _x_.